 The area where stability is lost is of concern to ecologists and environmentalists for proper planning.
 The center of interest of this section is to identify the parameter values where this took place.
-As a result of this, the nonlinear mathematical model (1) - (4) is considered to assess the effect of the intrinsic growth rate $\alpha_1$ , and the concentration rate of leaks of the same toxicant, Q, on the type of stability (TOS).
-The Mathematica function has been employed for the simulations to make it easier to investigate of the behaviour of stability of the steady-state solution $E_0\left(0,0,0,\frac{Q}{\delta_0}\right)$ for varying values of $\alpha_1$ .
+As a result of this, the nonlinear mathematical model (1) - (4) is considered to assess the effect of the intrinsic growth rate α_1 , and the concentration rate of leaks of the same toxicant, Q, on the type of stability (TOS).
+The Mathematica function has been employed for the simulations to make it easier to investigate of the behaviour of stability of varying values of α_1 .

+the steady-state solution

+$$E_0 \bigg(0, 0, 0, \frac{Q}{\delta_0} \bigg)$$

+for

 3.4.
-Accessing the impact of variation of the intra-competition and inter-competition coefficients on the stabilization analysis
+Accessing the impact of variation of the intra-competition and inter-competition coefficients on the stabilization analysis.

-For a dynamical system that is continuous and partially differentiable, а numerical simulation based a Mathematica on programming function has been used to facilitate the investigation of the impact of variation of the intra-competition coefficients $\alpha_2$ and $\beta_2$ , the analysis of stabilization for fixed values of another model parameter as $t \rightarrow \infty$ .
-The effect of variation of the degradation factors, $\gamma_2$ , in the environment affecting the density of resource biomass, R, is also considered.
+For a dynamical system that is continuous and partially differentiable, numerical simulation based on a Mathematica programming function has been used to facilitate the investigation of the impact of variation of the intra-competition coefficients α_2 and β_2 , the analysis of stabilization for fixed values of another model parameter as $t \to \infty$.
+The effect of variation of degradation factors, γ_2 , in the environment affecting the density of resource biomass, R, is also considered.